Winc Reviews 2023 — The Best Wine Subscription

 When I wasn’t able to decide on my last bottle of wine, I just added a second bottle of rosé.
 However, it turned out that it was one of the best Winc wines for this month.
 The name of this first made me think it would have notes of coconut.
 However, it’s named Cocomero because this means watermelon in Italian.
-This one is also made with 12.5% alcohol.
+This one is also with 12.5% alcohol.
 It’s a light body and is dry rather than sweet.
 It has tasting notes of watermelon, honeysuckle, and rhubarb.
-This one is also made in California (which is vague like the Rosa Obscura blend).
+This one is also made in California.
 The Cocomero wine smelled just like watermelon – my favorite fruit!
 I also noticed the tasting notes.
 I liked this even better than the Summer Water rosé!

 - Different prices that fit anyone’s budget